 Index Trader in a Forex World: Tshepo Zwane

-Gqeberha’s Tshepo Zwane built a following from August 2021 while primarily trading indices: DE30, US30, and US100, applying his index playbook alongside currency themes.
+Gqeberha’s Tshepo Zwane built a following from August 2021 while primarily trading indices: DE30, US30, and US100.
+He applies an index playbook alongside currency-related themes.

 What Works in Zwane’s Approach

-- Index-based strategy applied to FX context — a cross-market perspective that many traders find useful
+- Uses an index-based strategy with FX context — a cross-market perspective that can help some traders structure analysis

-- Medium-term style with approximately $250 average profit per trade
+- Runs a medium-term style with approximately $250 average profit per trade

 Potential Pitfalls to Watch

-- Reliance on mainly US benchmarks introduces centralization risk if those markets underperform
+- Heavily relying on US benchmarks can create centralization risk if those markets underperform

 Minor-Pair Specialist: Peter Adams